-Feeding hummingbirds can be a great joy, but when those feeders start getting sticky, dripping and leaking, problems can develop for both birds and birders.
+Feeding hummingbirds can be a great joy, but when those feeders start getting sticky, dripping, and leaking, problems can develop for both you and the birds.
 Fortunately, it is possible to minimize hummingbird feeder leaks, and with a few steps, leaks and drips can even be eliminated.

 The Problems With Leaks

-A simple drip or two from a nectar feeder may not be a problem, but consistent leaks can create hazardous issues in the garden.
+A simple drip or two from a nectar feeder may not be a problem, but consistent leaks can create hazardous issues in the garden, including:

-- Odors: The sweet smell of nectar does not matter to hummingbirds – bird have very little sense of smell.
-It can, however, attract more insects, mice, rats, raccoons, deer, squirrels and even bears, none of which are desirable feeder guests and could drain the nectar and damage the feeders.
+The sweet smell of spilled nectar does not matter to hummingbirds, as the birds have very little sense of smell.
+It can, however, attract more insects, mice, rats, raccoons, deer, squirrels, and even bears, none of which are desirable feeder guests and could drain the nectar and damage the feeders.

-- Stains: As nectar drips on a patio or deck, it can create stubborn stains that can be difficult to remove.
-If the feeder is dripping over grass or plants, it can harm those plants and upset the soil chemistry, causing an unattractive blemish in a hummingbird garden.
+As nectar drips on a patio or deck, it can create stubborn stains that can be difficult to remove.
+If the feeder is dripping over grass or plants, it can harm those plants and upset the soil chemistry, causing an unattractive blemish in a lawn or hummingbird garden.

-Because of these problems, it is best if backyard birders take proactive steps to stop hummingbird feeders from leaking.
+Because of these problems, it is best to take proactive steps to stop hummingbird feeders from leaking.

 Minimizing Leaks and Drips

-All reservoir hummingbird feeders – designs with a bottle of nectar suspended above the feeding ports – will leak occasionally.
+All upside-down reservoir hummingbird feeders, designs with a bottle of nectar suspended above the feeding ports, will leak occasionally.
 These feeders rely on gravity and pressure to properly supply nectar to the feeding ports, and as nectar levels rise and fall, some drips are to be expected.
-A minor leak once in awhile is not a concern, but when a feeder develops a consistent drip or larger leak, it is necessary to stop the flow.
+A minor leak occasionally is not a concern, but when a feeder develops a consistent drip or larger leak, it is necessary to stop the flow.
 There are several ways feeders can be tightened and seals reinforced to minimize leakage.

 When the feeder is filled and inverted, a vacuum forms that helps the seal operate properly.
 As nectar levels drop, that vacuum is compromised and the feeder will leak more easily.
 A full, but not overflowing, nectar feeder has a more secure seal.